Benchmarking and Adapting On-Device LLMs for Clinical Decision Support: Introduction

 The open-source community has developed increasingly capable models that approach the performance of proprietary systems while allowing full local control.
-Models such as DeepSeek-R1~\cite{DeepSeek-R1} have demonstrated competitive reasoning and clinical comprehension across diagnostic and treatment-related tasks~\cite{eval-deepseek,eval-deepseek125Patients}.
+Models such as DeepSeek-R1~\cite{DeepSeek-R1} have demonstrated competitive reasoning and clinical comprehension across diagnostic and treatment-related tasks~\cite{eval-deepseek,eval-deepseek125Patients, wang2025jarvis, moell2025deepseek, deepseek2025cme}.
 However, the adoption of DeepSeek-R1 in clinical environments is constrained because of the large model size of 671 billion parameters, which requires substantial computational costs.
 The models of this scale not only hinder deployment in clinics with limited access to computing resources, but also make fine-tuning for adaptation in evolving clinical domains prohibitively expensive.
-These limitations underscore the need for smaller, efficient models that retain clinical reasoning ability while remaining feasible for on-premise use.
+These limitations underscore the need for smaller, efficient models that retain clinical reasoning ability while remaining feasible for on-premise use~\cite{garg2025rise, builtjes2025leveraging}.

-The recent advancements in on-device LLMs offer a promising solution to the challenges posed by both large proprietary and open-source models.
+The recent advancements in on-device LLMs offer a promising solution to the challenges posed by both large proprietary and open-source models~\cite{zhu2025empowering, evangelista2026graphrag}.
 In particular, the gpt-oss family~\cite{gpt-oss} represents this new generation of efficient and privacy-preserving architectures.
 The gpt-oss-20b model and its larger counterpart, gpt-oss-120b, are designed and optimized for deployment on a single consumer GPU with 16GB and 80GB memory, respectively.
+Similarly, the Qwen3.5 family of open-weight models (9B, 27B, and 35B parameters) offers an alternative on-device architecture suitable for resource-constrained deployment.
 This study aims to determine whether on-device LLMs can be practically used for clinical decision support.
-We systematically benchmark gpt-oss-20b and gpt-oss-120b models across three representative tasks: general disease diagnosis, (ophthalmology) specialty-specific disease diagnosis and management, and simulation of human clinician judgement and evaluation (Fig.~\ref{fig:1}).
-To establish a clear performance landscape, we compare these on-device models against leading proprietary models (GPT-5 and o4-mini) and a strong open-source model (DeepSeek-R1).
+We systematically benchmark gpt-oss (20b, 120b), Qwen3.5 (9B, 27B, 35B), and Gemma 4 (31B) models across three representative tasks: general disease diagnosis, (ophthalmology) specialty-specific disease diagnosis and management, and simulation of human clinician judgement and evaluation (Fig.~\ref{fig:1}).
+To establish a clear performance landscape, we compare these on-device models against leading proprietary models (GPT-5.1, GPT-5-mini, and Gemini 3.1 Pro) and a strong open-source model (DeepSeek-R1).
+Beyond aggregate accuracy, we characterize the nature of residual errors through a structured taxonomy and quantify the recoverable performance ceiling via upper-bound analysis across independent runs.